 25 – Pool control

-And the last project of this list is a big one.
+And the last project on this list is a big one.

 We will dive into the automation of your pool.

-The poolers offer more and more this kind of services when installing a new swimming pool.
+The poolers offer more and more of this kind of service when installing a new swimming pool.